Hopf algebra actions in tensor categories: Introduction

 \section{Introduction}

 Hopf algebras are generalisations of group algebras and can be thought of as realisations of ``quantum symmetries" of algebraic objects.
 A question of Cohen \cite{co} asks if a commutative algebra can have ``finite quantum symmetries".
-More precisely, the question asks if it is possible for a finite dimensional non-cocommutative Hopf algebra to act faithfully on a commutative algebra.
-The complete answer is unknown (see however \cite{ew} for a recent progress).
+More precisely, the question asks if it is possible for a finite dimensional non-cocommutative semi-simple Hopf algebra to act faithfully on a commutative algebra.
+The complete answer is unknown (see however \cite{ew} for a recent progress, which in particular settles in negative the case of inner faithful action).

 In the present paper we look into a categorical analog of the Cohen's question.
 Namely we examine the ways a Hopf algebra can act faithfully on a separable commutative algebra in a braided tensor category.
-We prove that such an action could only come from an action by automorphisms.
+We prove that such action could only come from an action by automorphisms.
 In other words, separable commutative algebras in braided tensor categories do not have interesting quantum symmetries.

 The language of braided tensor categories is proving itself very useful in describing important properties of certain physical systems (e.g. topological orders in condensed matter physics) and goes through the stage of active development.
 In particular algebras in braided tensor categories correspond to condensation patterns of a topological order \cite{ko}.
 Other applications of braided tensor categories in quantum field theory are through their relations with conformal nets and vertex operator algebras.